pranatimn/SQL-queries-/README.md

 # SQL-sample
-A collectiob of my sample SQL files
+A collection of my sample SQL files